Restoration/fastify-clean-architecture/README.md

 # README

 ## Overview
-A fastify is high performance Node.js framework.
+A fastify is a high-performance Node.js

 ## How to use